hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

   var outcome = system.PartialObserve(new[] { 0, 2 });
   ```

+Note: In the v1.7.5 release we fixed a subtle bug where `SetFromTensorProduct` created temporary local `QuBit<T>` objects that weren't registered with the `QuantumSystem`.
+That meant collapse propagation, partial observation and entanglement bookkeeping could get confused like a cat chasing two red dots.
+Now local qubits passed into `SetFromTensorProduct` are promoted to system-managed `QuBit<T>` instances (constructed via `QuBit(QuantumSystem, int[])`) and registered so they keep their indices and entanglement wiring intact.

+Also new: you can pass an optional `Func<T,int>` basis mapper to `SetFromTensorProduct` for custom domains (enums, tiny structs pretending to be bits).
+Defaults for `int`, `bool`, and any enum via `Convert.ToInt32` are provided.
+Build states your way; just keep them in the computational basis.

 ### 3. Entanglement Graph, Collapse Propagation, Diagnostics

 - Group labels and versioning